Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2022.
 My thesis was about "Novel Concepts and Designs for Adversarial Attacks and Defenses“.
 I am a researcher in the Computer Vision Lab at MBZUAI, UAE.

-Currently, I am focused on Video Understanding, improving Adversarial Attacks and Defense methods, Attention based Modeling, and Few-shot Learning.
-My research includes applications to classification, segmentation, object detection and visual tracking.
+Currently, my research focuses on Self-supervised video understanding, Adversarial learning to improve adversarial attacks and defense methods, and developing insights about Neural Representations by analyzing Neural behavioral patterns, Attention, and multi-modalities.
+My research includes applications to object recognition, segmentation, and object detection.

 **News:**
 - **One CVPR 2022** paper accepted (Oral).